 During your first month, your account will be in credit because we take your first Direct Debit around your supply start date, before any statements are produced.
 Your next month's Account Balance is calculated as follows: the Account Balance from the previous period (i.e. your first payment) - your charges for the month before + plus your next month's advance payment.

-So in the example above, the January Account Balance is the first payment amount (£50).
+So in the example below, the January Account Balance is the first payment amount (£50).
 The February Account Balance is the previous month's Account Balance (£50) - the January energy charges (£71) + the February advance payment (£50) = £29 CR.
 Over the year, your account balance might look like this...

 Did you find it helpful?Send feedback